BuhJeezles/fergpeleke/readme.md

 CS Classes with Ferg & Peleke

 ## Table of Contents
-- Leetcode folder contains solutions to [Algorithms Study Plan](https://leetcode.com/study-plan/algorithm/?progress=xcijxt41).
+- leetcode folder contains solutions to [Algorithms Study Plan](https://leetcode.com/study-plan/algorithm/?progress=xcijxt41).
+- sorting folder contains various sorting algorithms that simulates the usage of an abstract interface via a class and subclasses